-In 1979, however, Ford again changed course and offered an entirely new take on the Mustang for the second time.
+In 1979, however, Ford again changed course and offered an entirely new take on the Mustang.

-The Convertible was absent for a brief period of time until 1983, but at the genesis of the Fox Body Generation, perspective Ford owners could choose either Coupe or Hatchback options.
+The Convertible was absent for a brief period of time until 1983, so at the genesis of the Fox Body Generation, prospective Ford owners could choose either Coupe or Hatchback options.

 Mustang Coupes have taken on various identities throughout the pony car’s history, and for the Fox Body Generation, they were commonly referred to as "Notchbacks."

 Notchback models depict a three-box design, where there is less volume in the rear than that of the engine and passenger compartments.
 Though not quite a technical term, Mustang Notchbacks are universally recognized as Coupes that were constructed from 1979-1993.

 They have been out of production for decades, but Notchback Mustangs are still extremely popular in the present day and are always eye-catchers at car shows and other related events.

 So, what makes a Fox Body a Notchback?
 It's not hard to differentiate the Coupe models from other Third Generation units, as long as you know what to look for.

 Fox Body Hatchback vs Notchback